AnkithaMurali/UE22EC342BC2-Aashna_Ankitha-Smart_Object_Counter/README.md

 # UE22EC342BC2-Aashna_Ankitha-Smart_Object_Counter

-Project Overview
+📌 INTRODUCTION

-This project is a simple and low-cost solution for counting small objects using an infrared (IR) sensor and an Arduino Uno.
-It is useful for tasks like sorting, packaging, and inventory tracking in small-scale or educational setups.
+This project is a low-cost, beginner-friendly system for detecting and counting small objects using an Infrared (IR) sensor and an Arduino Uno.
+It’s designed for applications like sorting, packaging, and inventory tracking, especially in educational or small-scale automation environments.

-Instead of using complex and expensive camera systems, this project detects objects based on the reflection of IR light.
-When an object passes in front of the sensor, the Arduino counts it and sends the data to a computer.

-How It Works
+⚙️ HOW IT WORKS

-An IR sensor detects objects by sensing reflected infrared light.
+An IR sensor emits and detects reflected infrared light when an object passes by.

-The Arduino Uno reads the sensor and counts each object that passes by.
+The Arduino Uno reads the sensor signal and keeps count of the objects.

-This count is sent to a computer using serial communication.
+The count is sent via serial communication to a computer.
 A ROS2 Python node receives the data and publishes it to a ROS2 topic.

-The system can be connected to tools like rviz or rqt_plot for visualization.

-Why This Project?

-Simple and affordable hardware
+This enables real-time monitoring and visualization using ROS tools.

+🧠 WHY USE THIS SYSTEM?
-Easy to build and understand
+Simple and cost-effective alternative to camera-based systems Easy to build and understand for beginners

-Works in real-time

-Can be used for learning and small automation projects

-Tools and Technologies
+Real-time data processing with ROS2
+Modular and scalable for robotics integration

+🛠️ TECHNOLOGIES USED
 Arduino Uno

-IR Sensor
+Infrared (IR) Sensor
+L298N Motor Driver

-ROS2
+ROS2 (Robot Operating System 2)

-Python
+🎯 IDEAL FOR
+Robotics and automation students
+STEM learning environments
+Quick prototyping for object detection/counting Lightweight industrial automation demos